Daferia/walk-haven-scroll/README.md

-# Goal for this Project
+# The Goal for this Project

-Welcome to Walk Haven - Dog Park Webiste.
+Welcome to Walk Haven - Dog Park Website.

 This site is to provide information about somewhere where owners and their best friends can feel at home.
-Visitors will have the abilty to contact Walk haven through a contact form.
+Visitors will have the ability to contact Walk haven through a contact form.

 ![Responsive Displays](wireframes/amiresponsive.png)